docker-flow/docker-flow-proxy/docs/swarm-mode-manual.md

 # Running Docker Flow Proxy In Swarm Mode With Manual Reconfiguration

 *Docker Flow Proxy* running in the *swarm* mode is designed to leverage the features introduced in Docker v1.12.
-If you are looking for a proxy solution that would work with older Docker versions, please explore the [Docker Flow Proxy - Standard Mode](standard-mode.md) section.

 ## Examples